educloudalliance/eca-docs/auth/connector/index.rst

 Connector Service
 *****************

-The Connector Service is used for adding authentication methods for users holding student ID ("oppija ID" in Finnish, OID for short) in the system.
+The Auth Connector service is used for adding authentication methods for users in the system.

+It should be possible for user to have multiple authentication methods in use from the set of supported methods.
+The authentication methods for users must be stored in the Auth Data service.

+The Auth Connector service should be using Auth Proxy to authenticate users.

-When new user is invited to the system as Invitee.
+New user is invited to the system as Invitee.
 The invitation happens by the Invitator.
 Invitator must be existing user in the system.

-Each user can have multiple authentication methods in use from the set of supported methods.

-The Connector Service is using Auth Proxy to authenticate users.
-The results are stored in the Data Service.

-The Connector Service does not have any interfaces.
-It is used be the users with a browser.